aiswarya797/Nissl-stained-Cell-Segmentation/README.md

 Here. --inputpath contains the path to the input files, --outputpath contains path to output files, wherein the segmented output images are saved, --targetPresent is a boolean, which states if target contours are available (for example, if human annotated contours are available in json format, this variable is set to True)
 --jsonInputPath is the path to the json file, if targetPresent is true.
 Otherwise, this variable can be neglected.  --jsonOutputPath is the path to the folder where in the predicted contours shall be saved in json format, if saveJson is True.
 Otherwise this variable is also neglected

+## cell_segment_basic.ipynb is a colab file
+This file can be uploaded to a colaboratory file on Google Drive.
+Make sure that the folders 'Input_Images', 'input_json', 'output_images' and 'output_json' are present (as present in JsonOutputs).
+These file paths must be provided inside the 'main' function.